Aileen Wuornos: Music

 An operatic adaptation of Wuornos' life premiered at San Francisco's Yerba Buena Center for the Arts on June 22, 2001.
 Titled Wuornos, the opera was written by composer and librettist Carla Lucero, conducted by Mary Chun, and produced by the Jon Sims Center for the Performing Arts.

 Several musicians have written songs about Wuornos, including Jewel ("Nicotine Love"), the New York-based metalcore band It Dies Today ("Sixth of June"), and Pablo Hasél ("Inéditas por culpa de Aileen Wuornos").

 The singer Diamanda Galás recorded a live cover of the Phil Ochs song "Iron Lady", which she would often perform as a tribute to Wuornos, for her performance album Malediction and Prayer (1998).

 Japanese doom metal band Church of Misery released the song "Filth Bitch Boogie (Aileen Wuornos)" on their 2004 studio album The Second Coming.

+The song "The Damsel of Death" by the Puerto Rican all-female metal band Matriarch from their 2007 album Revered Unto the Ages is written from the point of view of Wuornos.

-Samples of interviews with Wuornos feature prominently throughout Dragged into Sunlight's 2009 album Hatred for Mankind, and Lingua Ignota's 2017 album All Bitches Die at the beginning of the songs "For I Am the Light (and Mine is the Only Way)" and "Holy is the Name (Of My Ruthless Axe)".
+Samples of interviews with Wuornos feature prominently throughout Dragged into Sunlight's 2009 album Hatred for Mankind, and Lingua Ignota's 2017 albums All Bitches Die and Let The Evil of His Own Lips Cover Him through-out the songs "Disease of Men", "For I Am the Light (and Mine is the Only Way)", and "Holy is the Name (Of My Ruthless Axe)".
 Lingua Ignota's song "If the Poison Won't Take You My Dogs Will" of her 2019 album Caligula is also about Wuornos.

 The song "Poor Aileen" by Superheaven, which is the final track from the 2015 album Ours Is Chrome, is written about Aileen Wuornos.

-A parody cover version of Dolly Parton's song "Jolene" called "Aileen", dedicated by Wuornos, is featured on Willam Belli's third album.
+A parody cover version of Dolly Parton's song "Jolene" called "Aileen", dedicated to Wuornos, is featured on Willam Belli's third album.
 The music video, featuring Gigi Gorgeous portraying Wuornos, was released on November 1, 2018.

 In 2019, rapper Cardi B recreated Wuornos' famous mugshot for her single "Press".
 In 2020, rapper Sadistik released the song "Aileen Wuornos", dedicated to the serial killer, on his Delirium EP.

 The band SKYND released their song "Aileen Wuornos" in March 2025.